Project Address: 27 Monmouth Avenue, Dover

 Pro bono professional services have been contributed by attorney James P. Mullen, Esq.; engineer and surveyor Fred Stewart, Jr., of Stewart Surveying & Engineering, LLC; professional planner Bruce Katona; real estate appraiser Property Research Associates, Inc. and environmental consultant Eikon Planning and Design, LLC.

 After Morris Habitat received the donated property in December 2015, the fire-damaged house was demolished.
 A groundbreaking ceremony was held in July 2018, and the foundation was poured in the summer.
 Pre-made walls built at the June 2017 Hammer for Heroes event were raised in September.
 In November, work continued on sheathing, blueboard and the roof.
 Teams of women volunteered during National Women Build Week in March 2019.
-The home was dedicated in June.
-Construction is planned to be completed by summer 2019.
+The home was dedicated in June, and the Goods family moved in during the summer of 2019.